psychemedia/island-storynotes/carus-wilson/50-wilson-nicholls-controversy.md

 We observe the Rev. W. Carus Wilson has published a "Refutation of the Statements in the Life of a Charlotte Bronté regarding the Casterton Clergy Daughters' School."
 The pamphlet contains, among other matter, the letter which have appeared in the *Examiner and Times* from the pens of Mr, Wilson, Mr. Nicholls, and Mr. Shepherd.
 ```

-A second pampphlet, signed on by Mr. Shepheard, also collates much of the material that appeared in the newpaper correspondence, as well as copies of several letters in support of the school.
+A second pamphlet, signed on by Mr. Shepheard, also collates much of the material that appeared in the newspaper correspondence, as well as copies of several letters in support of the school.

 ```{admonition} A Vindication ..., June 16th, 1857
 :class: seealso